 Choosing the Best Math Competition for Your Kids

-Math competitions are among the most intriguing and brain-building exercises your kids will engage in as they grow.
+Math competitions are among the most intriguing brain-building exercises your kids will engage in as they grow.
 These competitions, hosted by different educational and private bodies, help kids expand their mental math horizons.
-But what other benefits do they bring and which contests are the best?
+But what other benefits do they bring, and which contests are the best?
 The article will answer those questions in detail.

 Benefits of Math Competitions